 Any of these programs will run a scan of your device to identify potential bloatware.
 You can then remove the bloatware via the program, or manually.

 Antivirus software can go a long way to protecting you from any accidental downloads.

 You can also opt to use a VPN that comes with built-in anti-malware and adware capabilities.
-NordVPN, for example, features unique CyberSec software that will block any suspicious websites or downloads and protect you from spyware.
+For example, CyberGhost comes with built-in features that block any suspicious websites or downloads and protect you from spyware.

 Conclusion and Further Reading

 Bloatware is mostly a matter of annoyance—until it threatens your cybersecurity.
 Make sure to remove any unwanted software that's slowing down your device, and protect yourself from malicious bloatware by using a good VPN.

 Worried that malware has already made its way onto your device?
 Read our in-depth guide to spyware and how to remove it in minutes.

 If you’d like to know more about CyberGhost, you can read real user reviews here.